zbuhrer/alphashot/README.md

     jupyter notebook 01_alpha.ipynb
     ```

-    This will open the notebook in your web browser, allowing you to run the simulation and analyze the results yourself
+    This will open the notebook in your web browser, allowing you to run the simulation and analyze the results yourself.

 ## Results and Analysis